 On a search for a query such as “coffee shop,” we may see local search results for web pages for coffee shops that are nearby.
 Someone searching for a coffee shop likely is looking for a close place to get coffee and possibly some food to go with it.

 But, the patent tells us that some local results, may have very high scores independent of a local scoring boost, and this is referred to as a “location independent score.” and could be high because the website may be of interest to people outside of the region that includes the location of the local result.
 I mentioned not seeing Disneyland on my search for “Amusement Parks”, and it didn’t show up.
-I expected it to, because it is unique and really quite famous.
-It is possible that a search algorithm that may take into account search traffic and query log data may rank a document for the amusement park (e.g., a web page) very high.
-It’s quite possible that Disneyland has a high Location independent score, because of that popularity.
+I expected it to because it is unique and quite famous.
+A search algorithm that may take into account search traffic and query log data may rank a document for the amusement park (e.g., a web page) very high.
+Disneyland may have a high Location-independent score, because of that popularity.